CNMaxYang/VMLRI/README.md

 # VMLRI
-We will upload the code as soon as possible after we finish sorting it out.
+We will update the code as soon as possible after we finish sorting it out.